VedAstro/VedAstro/README.md

               - easy touch screen implimentation
               - very fast

-Thus Option 3 was choosen.
+Thus Option 3 was chosen.

 ## Astrology Library: Use of Struct vs Class
 -   Structs are used to reduce overhead from large collections, exp.
 List<>